mtmmy/estimate_PM2.5_concentrations/README.md

 1. Remove records which don't have PM2.5 data from every oberservatory
 2. Remove records which don't have data of any one of attributes
 3. Calculate average PM2.5 from each overservatory with PM2.5 data
 4. Transform CBWD and City to numerical data
+5. Normalize continuous fetaures between 0 to 1

 [PM2.5 Data](https://archive.ics.uci.edu/ml/datasets/PM2.5+Data+of+Five+Chinese+Cities)